 Based on the assassin/sniper/marksman character Golgo 13, this is a media franchise that began with a manga in 1969.
-It then went on to become one of the most popular manga series in Japan, spawning adaptations into live-action films, anime, and of course video games.
+It then went on to become one of the most popular manga series in Japan, spawning adaptations into live-action films (including a 1977 film starring Sonny Chiba), anime (including a 1983 film, featuring some of the earliest uses of CGI), and of course video games.

 Golgo-13, released for the Sega SG-1000 in 1984, featured unique gameplay, where Golgo moves back and forth in a car, and players aim and shoot at the windows of a train to free captives.
 Its most notable innovation was the use of sniping, a precursor of things to come in later games of the series.